-- Check the Notifier Option check box to configure notification of important events to designated recipients.
-See "Configuring notification" on page 30. - Check the GCO Option check box to configure the wide-area connector (WAC) process for global clusters.
+- Check the Notifier Option check box to configure notification of important events to designated recipients. - See "Configuring notification" on page 30. - Check the GCO Option check box to configure the wide-area connector (WAC) process for global clusters.
 The WAC process is required for inter-cluster communication.

-Note: Configure GCO using this wizard only if you are configuring for disaster recovery but not using the DR wizard.
+Configure the GCO Option using this wizard only if you are configuring a Disaster Recovery (DR) environment and are not using the Disaster Recovery wizard.